-- Oiled: With a real wood feel, natural oil finishes are safe in homes and spots can easily be repaired with a simple application of more natural oil.
+Oiled: With a real wood feel, natural oil finishes are safe in homes and spots can easily be repaired with a simple application of more natural oil.
+Oil finishes have increased in popularity over the years mainly due to a movement towards low sheens and more natural aesthetics.
 The Brushed Patina Collection features oiled finished floors.

 Gloss levels indicate how much shine is visible on hardwood floors.
 Gloss doesn’t impact durability, just the look of a wood floor.
 The three types of gloss levels are high gloss, semi-gloss or satin gloss, and matte gloss.
 Keep in mind that high gloss levels will show dust more than low gloss.

 Please be sure to always review several flooring samples, not just images before purchasing; wood is a natural product and each piece varies.

 Earth Day is this Sunday, so let’s talk about green flooring.
 Wood flooring is not often thought of as an eco-friendly material and bamboo flooring has a lot of misconceptions because it’s made in China.
 But did you know that wood and bamboo flooring can be grown as sustainable materials that can be used as healthy, green flooring?

 A lot of people immediately think “deforestation” when they think about where wood flooring comes from.
 Deforestation and forest destruction is the second leading cause of carbon pollution, causing 20% of total greenhouse gas emissions.
 However, harvested wood and logging isn’t always bad for the environment if done properly.
 Today, there are many ways to manage natural forests to ensure healthy growth and preservation of ecosystems.